A special study for Lent

 (MESSAGE FROM THE WV CONFERENCE DISASTER RESPONSE CO-COORDINATOR, Dan Lowther: )

 Dear West Virginia Conference,

-As most of you are aware, in the past several weeks natural disasters have brought great destruction and devastation to several of the southern states and Carribean islands.
+As most of you are aware, natural disasters have brought great destruction and devastation to several of the southern states and Carribean islands.

 Hurricanes Harvey, Irma and now Maria, brought to these regions horrific rain and winds that have disrupted the lives of many.
 In events such as these, our hearts break for the survivors and creates in us a desire to help.

 Our first call, as people of faith, is to pray.
 UMC Discipleship has prayer and worship resources to use at home and in your faith communities.
 Click here for more.

 We also know that the steady stream of news, meant to inform us of the great needs, also fosters in us a sense of urgency to send items to bring relief to those who are hurting.